 This is a topic that you will inevitably encounter when you keep wild predatory fishes, bluegills and sunfish are both

-quite territorial, especially when they have established there places and an outsider is put in.
-Mine usually have their bouts
+and are quite territorial, especially when they have established their places and an outsider is put in.
+Mine usually have

-last two are the usual results from fish who are introduced into a new tank from a smaller one,
+fin laceration.
+These last two are the usual results from fish who are introduced into a new tank from a smaller one,

 OR, have had an outsider fish introduced, but sometimes the fish will work things if the tank is big enough for

 all to find a place of their own.
 For those who want more fish in a tank, get the biggest tank you can keep from

 the word go and put the number of fish you want in at that time, if you try to start them out in a smaller tank and

-transfer to a bigger tank, you are going to have fights,alot of them and usually a dead fish as well from said fights.
+transfer to a bigger tank, you are going to have fights, a lot of them and usually a dead fish as well from said fights.

 Tank settings and cleaning your tank

 to stake out and call their own, once they have established their territories they will usually be less likely to fight unless

-another fish trespasses, then usually it is a fin nip and small chase.Cleaning your tank should not be a chore,it should be
+another fish trespasses, then usually it is a fin nip and small chase.

-was a chore.
-Our water was so bad that it would kill the fish by morning due to not keeping a PH constant,so then, using
+and that was a chore.
+Our water was so bad that it would kill the fish by morning due to not keeping a PH constant,

-tool that makes water changing and crud removal a snap is the gravel vaccuum,I modified mine to go
+complete change.
+Another tool that makes water changing and crud removal a snap is the gravel vacuum.
+I modified mine to go

-from the tank to the sink or out the window to empty water and reverse it from sink to refill the tank when I used tapwater,you can sit and
+from the tank to the sink or out the window to empty water and reverse it from sink to refill the tank when I used

-hose, and a dishwasher tap adaptor that will screw onto your sink tap and have a smaller
+items: gravel vac, 6'-10' garden hose, and a dishwasher tap adaptor that will screw onto your sink tap and have a smaller